-Ideas for trading by the trend with the help of the Delta chart and Graduated Volume clusters
+Ideas for trading by the trend with Delta chart&Volume clusters

 In this practical article, we will consider an efficient technique of trading by the cluster chart in the Graduated Volume mode.
 Besides, we will not use the classical time-frames as a period but the Delta chart.